andrewc2020/TDD-react-calculator/README.md

 The post ends with a challenge to find and fix bugs in the calculator, which is a great way to apply what you have learned.

-This worked example includes a fix for the calculator which produced the wrong result for 3.25 / 2
+This worked example includes a fix for the calculator which generated the wrong result for 3.25 / 2

 It produced the result 1.5.
 He had warned us that the calculator does not handle decimals well!